 Local writer Serena Allott describes a summer tradition.

-For at least half a century a growing throng of people have marked the lowest tide of the summer by trekking through the shallows from Ducie Beach off Bembridge to St Helens Fort, set some three-quarters of a mile out into the sea.
-The walk is a fixture of the Isle of Wight summer season and each year - as the sun begins to set and the trickle of people striding out from the shore swells to a brightly coloured river of around 700 - it constitutes one of the most extraordinarily biblical sights that modern man will ever see.
+For at least half a century a growing throng of people have marked the lowest tide of the summer by trekking through the shallows from Ducie Beach off Bembridge to St Helens Fort, set some three-quarters of a mile out into the sea off the Isle of Wight.
+The walk is a fixture of the Isle of Wight summer season and each year – as the sun begins to set and the trickle of people striding out from the shore swells to a brightly coloured river of around 700 – it constitutes one of the most extraordinarily biblical sights that modern man will ever see.

 The appropriate day is usually in the first half of August.
 The exact time and day seems to be carried on the wind, having been leaked to a favoured few by Bembridge Sailing Club who disclaim all responsibility because in these litigious times nobody wants to lay claim to an event in which hundreds of people – the oldest of them octogenarians and the youngest babes in slings – march into a stretch of sea with notoriously strong currents.